 Commissioned for Creative Folkestone Triennial 2021

-As an artist, Richard Deacon has a preoccupation with plinths and the crucial role they have played in the development of sculpture.
-In researching his contribution to the Triennial, he discovered five existing platforms in the scenic Kingsnorth Gardens.
-The welcome of these empty platforms inspired him to create five new sculptures in different colours of granite.
+Benchmark nos 1-5 is a series of five related sculptures cut from three granite boulders and assembled making use of the three different stones in each of the sculptures.
+As the leading British sculptor of his generation, Richard Deacon has had a preoccupation with plinths and the crucial role they have played in the development of sculpture.
+In Kingsnorth Gardens, while researching his contribution to The Plot, he came across some empty platforms that had ‘lost’ their benches.
+The welcome of these bare platforms inspired him to create five new sculptures.

 Since the beginning of the 1970s, Richard Deacon has written extensively on his own practice and in relation to contemporary art in general.
 So, And, If, But – Selected Writing 1970 – 2012 was published (in English and German editions) by the Richter Verlag in 2013.
 I Wanted To Talk About The Future But I Ended Up Thinking About The Past, an illustrated lecture, was published by Lisson Gallery in 2019.
 He continues to write about other artists and has recently published an essay on the Portugese sculptor Rui Sanches.

 Richard Deacon lives and works in London and won the Turner Prize in 1987.
 He has made works for public places across the world and has recently installed commissions in Beijing and Tokyo and, in partnership with Mrdjan Bajić, completed a pedestrian bridge in Belgrade.

 Richard Deacon, Benchmark 1-5, Commissioned for Creative Folkestone Triennial 2017.
 Photo by Thierry Bal